AKROGIS/Park-Observer/Park Observer/Documentation/Protocol Specification.md

    `allow_off_transect_observations` property.

 # `transect-label`
 This property is optional.
 If provided it must be a sting.
-The default is `"Transect"`.
+The default is `"Survey"`.
-Other appropriate choices might be `"Observing"`, `"Survey"`, or `"Trail"`.
+Other appropriate choices might be `"Observing"`, `"Transect"`, or `"Trail"`.
 This text is used with `▶️` as the label in the start/stop observing button.
 Also, the attribute editor will be titled `{transect-label} Info` e.g. `Survey Info`. instead of `Mission Properties` as in previous versions.